srstevenson/dotfiles/README.md

-# Dotfiles
+# dotfiles

-To use these configuration files, first install [rcm].
-Then checkout the repository and link the files into place with:
+These dotfiles are managed using [rcm][rcm].
+To clone the repository and symlink the files into your home directory, run:

 ```sh
 git clone git@github.com:srstevenson/dotfiles.git "$HOME/dotfiles"